obulpathi/hayate/README.md

 hayate
 ======

-My Test Project

-This is to learn github and some web programming.
-Will be updated later.
+Hayate is intended to simulate a warroom in virtual space.
+More to come later.